 An independent commission in the US consisting of highly-qualified specialists in the sphere of education and international exchanges select program candidates.
 Contest selection will be based on a complete package of the submitted documents; a recommendation letter from a teacher and a student’s readiness for a year-long stay in the USA as an exchange student.
 Students will also have to provide medical documents indicating that their state of health allows them to participate in the program.

-The selection process will be completed in spring 2019, and all applicants will be notified of their status by mid- May 2019.
+The selection process will be completed in spring 2021, and all applicants will be notified of their status in April – May y 2021.
 The knowledge of English is an important but not the most essential selection criteria.

 What is covered by the program?

 FLEX is free for everyone and covers the following: